quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part64_13.2_CollisionP.md

 #### Spheres as Collision Primitives
 Spheres are one of the simplest three-dimensional volumes, representing a perfect round shape.
 They are particularly efficient for collision checks because their geometry is simple.

-A sphere can be represented by a center point \((cx, cy, cz)\) and a radius \(r\).
+A sphere can be represented by a center point $(cx, cy, cz)$ and a radius $r$.
 This information can be stored in a four-element floating-point vector.
 :p How is a sphere defined as a collision primitive?
 ??x
-A sphere is defined by a center point \((cx, cy, cz)\) and a radius \(r\).
+A sphere is defined by a center point $(cx, cy, cz)$ and a radius $r$.
 It can be represented using a four-element floating-point vector containing the coordinates of the center and the radius.
 This format works well with SIMD math libraries.
 ```java
 class Sphere {
     float cx, cy, cz; // Center coordinates